robbrad/UKBinCollectionData/wiki/Councils.md

 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: Use the full address as it appears on the drop down on the site when you search by postcode
+Note: Use the full address as it appears on the drop-down on the site when you search by postcode.

 ---